Kathy Kraninger, Director, Consumer Financial Protection Bureau

 Ms. Kraninger also served in executive branch posts with the Department of Transportation.
 There, after the terrorist attacks on September 11, 2001, she volunteered to join the leadership team that set up the newly created DHS.

 Her work at DHS led to awards including the Secretary of Homeland Security’s Award of Exceptional Service, the International Police and Public Safety 9/11 Medal, and the Meritorious Public Service Award from the United States Coast Guard.

 Ms. Kraninger graduated magna cum laude from Marquette University and earned a law degree from Georgetown University Law Center.
 She served as a U.S. Peace Corps Volunteer in Ukraine.

 Get the latest CFPB news, including speeches, testimony, and op-eds by the director.

-Read blogs written by the director on a variety of consumer financial topics.
+Read comments and statements from the director on a variety of consumer financial topics.

-See how the director spends his time working for consumers.
+See how the director spends her time working for consumers.